GIVE A BIT OF LOVE!

 Love, yes, it is a wonderful word.
 How good are we in using it?
 To begin with, it does not mean the same thing for all of us.
 In a way, we all have our own definition that defines our character and determines our attitude.
 Yet, without the ingredient of love, we will not acquire an attitude that makes us a better person.

 The above examples represent Jesus and His disciples.
 They are simply beyond us and for a different time.
 That is simply false.
-Jesus was in every way like we are and so were his disciples (Heb.4: 15-16).
+Jesus was in every way like we are and so were his disciples (Hebrews 4:15-16).
 We are so tangled up with our own kind that we fail to see where we might be needed.
 I learned this lesson personally when we were separated from our loved ones and neighbors that there were people with love to spare.
 I would not be here had it not been for a stranger and enemy that pulled me out of a water hole, when two strangers wrapped me in a blanket while I was being burned alive and when the doctor discovered that I had advanced cancer.
 These were people that loved without knowing it.
 I have a long list of people that influenced my life for the better.
-On our last trip to Europe, strangers saw our predicament and came to our aid.
+On our last trip to Europe, strangers saw our predicament and they came to our aid.
 Love is not dead.
 It does not come in overpowering ways, but in bits that make life easier.
 Beware of lip service and the slobbering kind that is overwhelming.
 Beware of gifts that are regarded as signs of love.
 Love cannot be bought.
 It must be given freely.
 Love is not love until we do something with it.

 Love is risky.
 It has cost those that loved genuinely their reputation and their lives.
 The reason is that those among us that need love the most appreciate it least.
 Two orphan sisters were separated for a lengthy period.
 When the much older one was able to return to her hometown where the younger one lived, the younger sister expected a loving reunion.
 She picked some wild flowers and waited at the railroad station to welcome her older sister.
 When the older one arrived, she took the flowers and stepped on and said, “This is what you bring me!”
 The little one’s love was crushed.
-It behooves us to “be wise as serpents and without guile like doves” (Mt.10: 16).
+It behooves us to “Be wise as serpents and without guile like doves” (Matthew 10:16).
 Love means walking a careful path.